 And the similarity between them can not be debated read more

-- Both are comedy series with background drama.
+- Comedy series with background drama.

-- Both have implicit mystery.
+- Implicit mystery.

-- Police and criminal groups are familiar with each other.
+- Police and criminal groups are familiar.

 Amagi Brilliant Park and Nanbaka have both a very colorful art style.
 They are both comedy-based, but they are also kind of sad and dark at the same time.
 The main characters from both series (Juugo from Nanbaka and Seiya Kanie from Amagi Brilliant Park) have both supernatural 'powers'.
 Both series have also lot of characters with 'special' characteristics like: the airheaded one, the pervert, the one who thinks he is the best (etc.)...